Ubertec/ServiceAutoPkg/README.md

 # ServiceAutoPkg
-AutoPkg Repo for Ubertec Service Drive updating
+AutoPkg Repo for Ubertec Service Drive updating only.
+All recipes located within have custom install locations (/Applications/UUT Tools)